 HUMN 6312 (3).
 ODYSSEYS, ANCIENT AND MODERN.
-Odyssey, a journey of exploration and discovery, is coined from the Greek hero Odysseus and his adventurous travel homeward to Ithaca after the Trojan War.
+"Odyssey," a journey of exploration and discovery, is coined from "Odysseus," the adventurous Greek hero who traveled homeward to Ithaca after the Trojan War.
 Earlier, the word described more generally the search for meaning through trials and enlightenment in the great Mesopotamian epic "Gilgamesh."
 Students read selections from a number of works from this earliest epic through the modern era, and attempt to understand each within the context of its own cultural and compositional settings, as well as its larger significance in humanity's eternal quest for meaning.
-This course may be applied to the following curricular field concentration: humanities.
+May be applied to the following curricular field concentration: humanities.